raspberrypilearning/3D-scene/en/step_6.md

 end
 ```

-**Note:** When choosing a new sound, if you select the **Loops** category, Scratch will only show you the sounds which are suitable for a single looping soundtrack.
+**Note:** When you choose a new sound, if you select the **Loops** category, Scratch will only show you the sounds that are suitable for a single looping soundtrack.

 ![Loop sounds](images/loopSounds.png)